-- Bring a cooler filled with ice to keep items that need to be refrigerated cold to prevent food borne illness.
+- Bring a cooler.
+Fill it with ice to keep items that need to be refrigerated cold to prevent foodborne illness.

-- When brainstorming snacks, try to pair together a few different nutrients (protein, carbohydrate, fat) to make a complex snack that will keep you full longer.
+- Make balanced snacks.
+Try to pair together a few different nutrients (protein, carbohydrate, fat) to make a complex snack that will keep you full longer.
 See Two Simple Steps to Delicious and Nutritious Snacks for more information.

-- A high-fiber snack is good for digestion, the heart, and will also help keep you satisfied for a longer time.
+- Include fiber in snacks!
+A high-fiber snack is good for digestion, the heart, and will also help keep you satisfied for a longer time.
 Good examples include fruit, vegetables, whole-grains or bean dips.